MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Unregister-PSSessionConfiguration.md

 This cmdlet does not return any objects.

 ## NOTES
-* To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, you must start Windows PowerShell by using the Run as administrator option.
+* To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, you must start PowerShell by using the Run as administrator option.

 *